Irene Hervey: Personal life

+Death

-Hervey died on December 20, 1998 at the age of 89 from heart failure at the Motion Picture & Television Country House and Hospital in Woodland Hills, Los Angeles.
+Hervey died of heart failure on December 20, 1998; she was 89 and was residing at the Motion Picture & Television Country House and Hospital in Woodland Hills.
 She was cremated, and her ashes returned to her surviving daughter.

 Honors

 For her contribution to the motion picture industry, Hervey has a star on the Hollywood Walk of Fame at 6336 Hollywood Boulevard.